merenlab/merenlab.org/_posts/anvio/2019-11-25-visualizing-coverages.md

 ## Visualizing coverage data in anvi'o

-The purpose of this tutorial is not to convince you that manual inspection of your contigs is well worth your time (although maybe now you're a little more convinced), but rather to explain new features in anvi'o v6 that make this process managable - **especially** if you have a ton of samples.
+The purpose of this tutorial is not to convince you that manual inspection of your contigs is well worth your time (although maybe now you're a little more convinced), but rather to explain new features in the [sixth version of anvi'o](https://github.com/merenlab/anvio/releases/tag/v6) that make this process manageable - **especially** if you have a ton of samples.

 This post assumes that you have the anvi'o databases for a study of yours in which you have mapped one or more metagenomes to one or more contigs (if you are not familiar with anvi'o please refer to other sources, [such as this one](http://merenlab.org/2016/06/22/anvio-tutorial-v2/) to learn about how to get your project into anvi'o).
 It will walk you through the process of inspecting your splits using [anvi-inspect](/software/anvio/vignette/#anvi-inspect) for a quick inspection and [anvi-script-visualize-split-coverages](/software/anvio/vignette/#anvi-script-visualize-split-coverages) to export a PDF of these results.